boot2 will deadlock if extended keys are used on text input

 See also: https://reviews.freebsd.org/D8608

-Updated by Toomas Soome almost 3 years ago
+Updated by Toomas Soome over 3 years ago

 The problem is about avoiding the noise from some systems, generating

 false key events with scan code 1 and ascii code 00, so the code

 does attempt to filter such cases out.
 Unfortunately the extended keys

 also set ascii 0, and therefore the pressed key event is ignored and